C13L0/roll-your-own/README.md

 2. Create new database called **newsite**

 #### Git Clone Site
+Note: you shouldn't need "sudo" for these steps.
+If you get permission errors, please check the permissions for /var/www/html
 1. Change to your sites directory: (Hopefully you created a symlink.
 If you didn’t then use `$ cd /var/www/html`):

 ```Bash